-Plan to identify "Acceptable Uses" within 100 feet of the shoreline, and also determined that a hotel is an See Appendix A for the text of the list Acceptable Uses for individual
+Proposition H requires the Waterfront Plan to identify "Acceptable Uses" and "Unacceptable Non-Maritime Uses" for piers and Port properties within 100 feet of the shoreline, and also determined that a hotel is an Unacceptable Non-Maritime Use.
+See Appendix A for the text of the Proposition H ordinance.
+Tables that list Acceptable Uses for individual Port properties are provided in Chapter 3.

-The majority of Port lands are zoned C-2 (Community Business), M-1 (Light Industry), or M-2 (Heavy Industry), districts that allow the mix of maritime industries and nonmaritime uses defined in the Waterfront Plan.
-In addition. pursuant to Proposition B (2014), any change to building height limits for Port-owned property requires approval by San Francisco voters.
+The majority of Port lands are zoned C-2 (Community Business), M-1 (Light Industry), or M-2 (Heavy Industry), districts that allow the mix of maritime industries and non-maritime uses defined in the Waterfront Plan.
+In addition, pursuant to Proposition B (2014), any change to building height limits for Port-owned property requires approval by San Francisco voters.
 These land use provisions and controls are managed to comply with additional requirements established by Proposition H that apply to the Port's piers and properties within 100 feet of the shoreline.